brevzin/cpp_proposals/2996_reflection/reflection.md

   * [#.#.#]{.pnum} that is an unqualified name for which name lookup either finds one or more functions or finds nothing, or
   * [#.#.#]{.pnum} that is a terminal name in a using-declarator ([namespace.udecl]), in a declarator-id ([dcl.meaning]), or in a type-only context other than a nested-name-specifier ([temp.res]).

 [If the name is an identifier, it is then interpreted as a *template-name*.
-The keyword template is used to indicate that a dependent qualified name ([temp.dep.type]{.sref}) denotes a template where an expression might appear.]{.note}
+The keyword template is used to indicate that a dependent qualified name ([temp.dep.type]) denotes a template where an expression might appear.]{.note}

 ::: example
 ```diff